realA10001986/Time-Circuits-Display/README.md

 <details>
 <summary>More...</summary>

->If there are several APs with identical SSID nearby, you can select a specific AP by its BSSID (AP's MAC address).
+>If there are several APs with identical SSID nearby, the TCD will connect to the first one found which might not be the nearest/strongest.
+It is therefore recommended to select a specific AP by its BSSID (AP's MAC address).
 You can either manually find out your AP's BSSID and enter it or have it filled out automatically: Click "Scan for networks", then "Show all".
 If you click on an AP, its BSSID will be copied into BSSID field in the form below.
 To see which AP is which, hover over the name to see its BSSID as a tooltip.

 >The TCD requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
-If the device is inaccessible as a result of incorrect static IPs, hold ENTER when powering it up until the white LED lights up; static IP data will be deleted and the device will return to DHCP.
+If the device is inaccessible as a result of incorrect static IPs, hold ENTER while powering it up until the white LED lights up; static IP data will be deleted and the device will return to DHCP.
 </details>

 After saving the WiFi configuration settings, the TCD reboots and tries to connect to your selected WiFi network.
 If that fails, it will again start in access point mode.